 The playbill completed the night with – are you ready – a glossary of terms for what the double-entendres actually meant.
 Example: Many songs dealt with Sam.
 Was he a shared lover, a local lothario… nope… SAM: a Sexy Attractive Man … or An Erection.

 The entire package – playbill glossary and all – make Granny’s Blu-Mers a unique and thoroughly enjoyable event.
 This makes a great night in the theater or a viable tour of concert and music venues.
-I expect to see a portrait of the three sassy ladies on The Duplex’s wall of fame very soon.
+I expect to see a portrait of Rev. Mary on The Duplex’s wall of fame very soon.